 Title issues can be another reason land won't sell.
 Typically, title issues would only be discovered after you've signed a contract with a potential buyer.
 There are many types of title issues including liens, easements, and property boundary issues.
 Most likely, you will need to resolve the title issue before you can get rid of the land.

-5 ways to get rid of unwanted land
+5 ways to get rid of unwanted land that won't sell

 List land for sale online

 Before you give up on selling your land, try listing it online.
 There are many websites where you can list land for sale.
 Some of them are free and some are paid.
 You can start with the free websites.
 These include Craigslist, Facebook Marketplace, and Zillow.